-- 2. For purposes of the lake inventory, all lakes depicted on the map, "Lakes of Columbia County" publication are fish-bearing and significant.
-The riparian area setbacks established in Part XVI, Article X(B) Riparian Areas shall be applied through the Riparian Corridor Overlay zone and the Wetland Overlay Zone. - 3.
-BACKGROUND: [Amended by Ordinance No. 2003 5, eff.
+For purposes of the lake inventory, all lakes depicted on the map, "Lakes of Columbia County" publication are fish-bearing and significant.
+The riparian area setbacks established in Part XVI, Article X(B) - Riparian areas shall be applied through the Water Resources Overlay Zone.

+- 2. CONFLICTING USES: [Amended by Ordinance No. 2003 5, eff.
 December 15, 2003].
 In Columbia County, lakes are located in areas zoned for forest, agriculture, and community service recreation.
 Generally, the potential conflicting uses for lakes are the same as those for riparian habitat.
 Conflicts often occur from forest practices that remove riparian vegetation, disturb soils on adjacent uplands, and increase sedimentation.
 Agricultural practices cause conflicts when they convert riparian vegetation for crop production or employ improper live-stock grazing techniques.
 The lakes located in community service recreation areas are County or State Parks.
 Conflicts in these areas arise from the construction of docks and floats, filling or dredging, removal of riparian vegetation, and chemical or biological water pollution.
-Conflicts also arise when houses are sited in the riparian area and/or disturb riparian vegetation.

-4. FINDINGS: [Amended by Ordinance No. 2003 - 5, eff.
+Conflicts also arise when houses are sited in the riparian area and/or disturb riparian vegetation. - FINDINGS: [Amended by Ordinance No. 2003 5, eff.
 December 15, 2003].

-Many of the identified conflicting uses are regulated by State agencies: The Army Corps of Engineers and Division of state Lands oversee filling, dredging, and construction activities; the Forest Practices Act regulates forest practices which pose potential conflicting uses for lakes; effluent from residential development and other point sources of pollution are managed by the Department of Environmental Quality.
+Many of the identified conflicting uses are regulated by State agencies: The Army Corps of Engineers and Division of State Lands oversee filling, dredging, and construction activities; the Forest Practices Act regulates forest practices which pose potential conflicting uses for lakes; effluent from residential development and other point sources of pollution are managed by the Department of Environmental Quality.
 The DEQ also implements the Federal Water Pollution Control Act and is responsible for minimizing non-point source pollution.
 Columbia County will rely on these state agencies to limit conflicting uses and protect the quality of lakes in the County.
-In addition, the County will apply the Riparian Corridor Overlay Zone and the Wetland Overlay Zone to provide additional protection to the riparian vegetation surrounding these lakes.
+In addition, the County will apply the Water Resources Overlay Zone to provide additional protection to the riparian vegetation surrounding these lakes.